MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-environment-lifecycle-trace.md

 ### Custom dimensions available in all events

-The following dimensions are available in all events described below and is not included in the individual event documentation:
+The following dimensions are available in all events described below and aren't included in the individual event documentation:

 |Dimension|Description or value|
 |---------|-----|